Affiliate links on Android Authority may earn us a commission. Learn more.

 It’s also worth noting that although the Xbox Series S does not support 4K output for games, it does for streaming content.
 Rest assured that you can enjoy 4K HDR content on both variants of the new Xbox consoles!

 Grab a second controller and other accessories

-Couch co-op is one of the defining features of console gaming, but if you want your friends and family to get in on the action, you’ll need a second controller.
+There are several accessories to elevate your Xbox gaming experience.
+Couch co-op is one of the defining features of console gaming, but you’ll need a second controller if you want your friends and family to get in on the action.
 You’ve got a few options, starting with the standard Xbox Wireless controller, which costs about $60.

 But if you can afford it, it’s worth shelling out the extra money for an Xbox Elite Controller Series 2.
 It’s the ultimate customizable controller, allowing you to change the thumbsticks, triggers, and rear paddles to suit your preferences.
 Leave the standard controller for your player two!
-Either way, grab a Play and Charge kit so you don’t have to keep buying batteries.
+And make sure to grab a Play and Charge kit so you don’t have to keep buying batteries.

 The Xbox Elite Series 2 allows players to tailor the controller to their playstyle with interchangeable thumbsticks and paddle shapes.
 It is worth the investment for competitive gamers to gain an extra edge, especially if you can find it on sale.

 The Xbox Series X includes a 1TB SSD, while the Xbox Series S has 512GB of storage.
 However, due to system files, the actual storage space is only 802GB and 364GB, respectively.

 The latest Xbox consoles are the Xbox Series X and Xbox Series S.